 Unfortunately, many of these sites are making things up.
 The big red flashing light that should be triggered by these Internet schemes is that nowhere in the promotional materials do they let on to the specifics of their “miracle cures”.
-For example, the “Miracle Curt” is touted to be created by a Dr. Robert Evans bu they give you no information about his credentials — largely because he doesn’t exist.
+For example, the “Cure” is touted to be created by a Dr. or Professor Freeman but they give you no information about his credentials — largely because he doesn’t exist.
 Instead, of information, they offer fear, largely that “Big Pharma” is stonewalling this information, thus playing into consumers’ fear of conspiracies (not that pharmaceutical companies are angels…) Finally, if you try to find any kind of review of this miracle cure you are bludgeoned by fake review sites that are not independent or objective; they are just more marketers trying to take your money.
 You won’t find any specifics because either they are simply repackaging information available on the Internet for free or they are peddling unscientifically supported “theories” as real “cures”.

 The emails send you to an even slicker web siteasking for the “low price” of $37 for a “3 modules (a.k.a pamphlets) guaranteed to cure diabetes”.
 Is it a scam?
 Is it a rip-off?
 Does it work?
-You’ll never find out from the websites, largely because of an increasingly pernicious Internet industry that offers fake product review sites; You’ll also never be able to find out about the credentials of Dr. Evans; We spent quite awhile trying to find a board-certified medical specialist on diabetes who admitted to authoring this book and came up empty; If a website fails to feature the credentials of the author and/or if a Google search turns up nothing about this person, you can bet this is a marketer driven product.
-So, should you spend the $37?
-We recommend not, for the following specific reasons:
+You’ll never find out from the websites, largely because of an increasingly pernicious Internet industry that offers fake product review sites.

 1. There’s a reason these sales pitches are slick — they spend a lot of marketing money to get it to you.
 Who is paying for that?
 You are!